Audio updated on April 1, 2026, for Apple device compatibility. This article has been edited for brevity and readability.

 Together, they provide a far clearer picture of cardiovascular risk than any single value alone.

-Who Should Pay Special Attention to Their Atherogenic Index?
+Who Should Pay Special Attention?

 This index is especially useful for:

-- People with fatty liver
+- Those with fatty liver disease

-- Individuals with central obesity
+- People with central obesity

-- People with unexplained cardiovascular events
+- Those with unexplained cardiovascular events

 It often identifies risk years before disease becomes clinically obvious.